Exercise 2 - Vector data via OGC API - Features

 See the official documentation for more information on CQL support

-Publish a vector dataset
+Publish a GeoPackage

 In the previous section we demonstrated the steps involved to add a dataset to pygeoapi and update the configuration.
-In this exercise we are going to publish another vector file, this time from a GeoPackage (SQLite3) data source.
+In this exercise we are going to publish another vector file, this time from a GeoPackage (SQLite3) vector data source.

 Tip